-You know that when pupils are dealing with issues such as bereavement and financial difficulty at home, it can have an impact on their conduct in school.
+You know that when pupils are dealing with issues such as bereavement and financial difficulty at home, it can impact their conduct in school.

-If you haven’t already done so, now is a good time to consider refreshing your school’s approach to behaviour management to ensure it supports and encourages pupils to make good choices.
+If you haven’t already done so, now is an excellent time to consider refreshing your school’s approach to behaviour management to ensure it supports and encourages pupils to make good choices.

 Separate positive and negative behaviour policies

-One option is to separate the rewards and sanctions elements of your school’s behaviour policy so they run independently of each other so that all children can receive acknowledgement when they demonstrate the behaviour you want to encourage.
+One option is to separate the rewards and sanctions elements of your school’s behaviour policy.
+Hence, they run independently of each other so that all children can acknowledge when they demonstrate the behaviour you want to encourage.

-A policy which sees positive behaviour points or rewards taken away when a child’s behaviour deteriorates is not very motivating for exactly those children you are trying to encourage.
+A policy that sees positive behaviour points or rewards taken away when a child’s behaviour deteriorates is not motivating for those you are encouraging.

 You might want to introduce a positive reinforcement pocket chart for each class bubble, for example, or allocate time at the end of the day when pupils can share compliments to help spread positivity and encourage them to make good choices in lessons.

-Then think about how you can design a separate policy focussed on restorative care and consequences for when pupils make poor choices.
+Then think about how you can design a separate policy focussed on restorative care and consequences for pupils making poor choices.